aTom3333/chunky-octree-plugin/Readme.md

 a small frame buffer (by choosing a small resolution), load your scene with the Packed Implementation, save it, reload it with the Compressed Siblings Implementation (by modifying the `.json` file) and then you can change the resolution to be whatever you want.

+#### Advanced options

+In the _Advanced Octree Options_ tab added by this plug-in you can tweak some parameters to get a good balance between memory saving and limited scene.
+In particular if you wish to render a very big scene you should increase the number of `bytes for index`.

 [chunky]: https://chunky.llbit.se/